 The strongest levers for protecting it are still the boring ones: protect your sleep, train at an easy aerobic pace a couple of times a week, and keep a daytime eating window.
 Nothing replaces those.

 Beyond the basics, there is one direct input.
 NMN, short for nicotinamide mononucleotide, is a direct NAD+ precursor.
-In human trials, oral NMN reliably raised blood NAD+ levels and was well tolerated.
-Early studies at the dose the research used reported better sleep quality and lower daytime fatigue in older adults.
+In human trials, oral NMN raised blood NAD+ levels and was well tolerated.
+The honest caveat: no trial has tested NMN in shift workers specifically, which makes it promising rather than proven.

 This is the gap we built Stratus Labs around.
 A single ingredient, 500mg of NMN per capsule, the form used in the research, with nothing else added.
 Taken in the morning or before your shift, not before sleep.
 No blend, no proprietary mix, no claims the studies cannot back.

+None of this means you are doomed, and none of it means you should quit a job that pays your bills.
 It means the dose matters.
-Every lever in the research points the same way: get bright light during the first half of your shift and darkness on the way home, get your bedroom genuinely dark and cool, push your main meal to before the shift, and ask for a forward-rotating roster if you ever get a say in it.
+Every lever in the research points the same way: get bright light during the first half of your shift and darkness on the way home, keep your bedroom genuinely dark and cool, push your main meal to before the shift, and ask for a forward-rotating roster if you ever get a say in it.
 Each one shaves the dose your body has to absorb.